kenchris/jakecache/README.md

 Application Cache was a great step forward, but had several fundemental flaws that were made famous by [Jake Archibald](https://twitter.com/jaffathecake)'s epic [Application Cache is a Douchebag](http://alistapart.com/article/application-cache-is-a-douchebag) article and [talk](https://www.youtube.com/watch?v=cR-TP6jOSQM).
 So Jake, [Alex Russel](https://twitter.com/slightlylate) and many others, have been busy working on the next generation of application caching API's which today are know as the [Service Worker Specification](https://github.com/slightlyoff/ServiceWorker).

 Service Worker is great, but if you ever had a look at it's API(s) you realize that they are complicated imperative JavaScript API's.
 These API's tend to scary many web developers who perfer a nice forgiving declarative approach.

-So in order to fix the *too* complicated Service Worker API, we are super excited to introduce **JakeCache**, a declarative manifest-driven application cache for web applications implemented on top of ServiceWorker.
+So in order to fix the *too* complicated Service Worker API, we are super excited to introduce **JakeCache**.
+A declarative manifest-driven application cache for web applications implemented on top of ServiceWorker.

 *Sarcasm may occur* ;-)

+### Polyfil

 JakeCache serves the additional purpose of being as compatible with the HTML5 Application Cache (aka AppCache) as we could make it and may serve as a polyfill in browsers removing such support.

 Patches are welcome!

 ## Get started